antsago/MERNStack/README.md

 It consists of two microservices:

 - api: a GraphQL server with Docker and Mongo.
-- client: an SSR React app using Redux-saga and Material-UI and served with Next.js
+- client: an SSR PWA build with React, Redux-Saga and Material-UI and served with Next.js
 - (and a default mongo image for persitency)

 Each microservice follows these conventions: